 “We do know she left Pizza Hut in her vehicle, but she never showed back up to her apartment,” Perry County Sheriff Mitch Nobles told WJTV in 2021.

-“We do know initially when they found the vehicle, there was a puddle that they found that turned out to be transmission fluid, and then there was also blood that was found that underneath the vehicle, right there close to the tail light, and they found blood inside the tail light," Nobles added.
+“We do know initially when they found the vehicle, there was a puddle that they found that turned out to be transmission fluid, and then there was also blood that was found underneath the vehicle, right there close to the tail light, and they found blood inside the tail light," Nobles added.

 Debra Freeman really began to worry when her daughter didn't show up for work Saturday.